Beginner Guide

 Full-length mirror

-You need to see that the tape is level all the way around.
-A tilted tape reads larger than reality.
+You need to see that the tape stays level all the way around.
+A tilted tape gives you wrong numbers.

 • 3.